 CMCW staff are involved in many collaborations at national and international level.
 We also have links with local arts institutions and organisations, including:

 John Hansard Gallery is an internationally recognised and locally engaged contemporary art gallery in Southampton.
 Being part of the University of Southampton, the Gallery aims to change the world for the better through great art.
 To realise this the Gallery creates innovative and critically acclaimed contemporary art exhibitions, events, engagement and research projects that excite, challenge, represent and reach the widest possible public audience.
 Since being established in 1979 the Gallery has been located on the University’s Highfield Campus.
-In 2017 the Gallery will relocate to the new purpose-built arts complex Studio 144 in Southampton’s city centre, significantly increasing the space available for exhibitions, events and integrated programming.
+In 2017 the Gallery relocated to the new purpose-built arts complex Studio 144 in Southampton’s city centre, significantly increasing the space available for exhibitions, events and integrated programming.
 Learning and engagement are at the heart of the Gallery and underpin all its activities.
 The innovative education and public programme is accompanied by special community-focused projects, including activities for all ages and levels of experience.
 John Hansard Gallery is supported using public funding as a National Portfolio Organisation by Arts Council England.

 Archaeologies of Media and Technology (AMT) is a research group that approaches technology and media writ large through their links to science, art, visual culture and critical theory with a strong emphasis on artistic practices.
 We investigate the conditions of existence of contemporary media technologies through design and art, in relation to both contemporary culture and cultural heritage with an eye toward the future.